What is this?

 Why is this in our collection?

-Lawrence Anton Maix was a successful textile producer in the 1950s and 1960s, as well as an early proponent for modernist upholstery and interior furnishing fabrics.
-He was initially employed by Hans Knoll when Knoll first began his furniture company, and during his decade tenure there, Maix became friends with designers such as Serge Chermayeff, Jens Risom, and George Nelson, some of whom later would be enlisted to produce textiles for Maix after he started his independent business in 1948.
-When Maix left Knoll, he initially represented a number of small textile companies.
-However, in 1949 he began to produce textiles under his own name.
-It was at this point that he employed Paul Rand and other... more
+Lawrence Anton Maix was a successful textile producer in the 1950s and 1960s as well as an early American proponent of modernist upholstery and interior furnishing fabrics.
+He was initially employed by Hans Knoll when Knoll first began his furniture company.
+During his decade tenure at Knoll, Maix became friends with designers such as Serge Chermayeff, Jens Risom, and George Nelson—some of whom were enlisted to produce textiles for Maix after he started his independent business in 1948.
+In 1949, Maix began to produce textiles under his own name.
+It was at this point, that he employed Paul Rand and other successful designers, like Alvin Lustig and Chermayeff, to produce a new line of designs called the... more